 8) Loss & Avoidance

-This drive is based upon the avoidance of something negative happening.
+This core drive is based upon the avoidance of something negative happening.
 On a small scale, it could be to avoid losing previous work.
 On a larger scale, it could be to avoid admitting that everything you did up to this point was useless because you are now quitting.
-Also, opportunities that are fading away has a strong utilization of this Core Drive, because people feel like if they didn’t act, they would lose the opportunity to do something forever.
+Also, opportunities that are fading away have a strong utilization of this Core Drive, because people feel like if they didn’t act immediately, they would lose the opportunity to act forever.

 After the 8 Core Drives are determined, I graphed them into an octagon chart.